-- · Program Narrative. - Budget Worksheet and Budget Narrative (Web-based form). - Curriculum Vitae/Resumes for Key Personnel.
-(For purposes of this solicitation, "key personnel" means the principal investigator, and any and all co-principal investigators.)
+- Proposal Narrative, - Budget Worksheet and Budget Narrative (web-based form), - Curriculum Vitae/Resumes for Key Personnel.
+(Curriculum Vitae for key personnel (For purposes of this solicitation, "key personnel" means the principal investigator, and any and all co-principal investigators.)

 See the "Application Elements and Formatting Instructions" section of the OJP Grant Application Resource Guide for information on what happens to an application that does not contain all the specified elements or that is nonresponsive to the scope of the solicitation.